Quantifying Imaginarity in Neutrino Systems: Imaginarity Theory

-In the context of imaginarity theory, a free operation is a ``real" quantum operation that cannot generate imaginarity in quantum states that are initially real ~\cite{Wu:2021jjy}.
+In the context of imaginarity theory, a free operation is a ``real" quantum operation that cannot generate imaginarity in quantum states that are initially real~\cite{Wu:2021jjy}.
 This means that if a quantum state \(\rho\) is real, consisting solely of real elements in the specified basis, then applying a real operation \(\phi\) will preserve its reality, ensuring that no imaginary components are introduced.
 These operations neither consume nor generate resources within the system.
 Therefore, quantifying the extent to which a state deviates from being ``free" indicates how resourceful that state is.
 An imaginarity measure is a quantifier used to evaluate the role of complex numbers in quantum theory.
-For an imaginarity measure, denoted as \(\mathcal{I}\), to serve as a meaningful and consistent tool, it must satisfy several criteria, which are detailed in Appendix A.
+For an imaginarity measure, denoted as \(\mathcal{I}\), to serve as a meaningful and consistent tool, it must satisfy several criteria listed below: